Flooger25/DnD_Wiki/Characters/aluuard_vidroth.md

 # Aluuard Vidroth II

-Aluuard Vidroth II was the 16th monarch and the kind of the [Dominion of Anduin](../Factions/Nations/dominion_of_anduin.md).
+Aluuard Vidroth II was the 16th monarch and king of the [Dominion of Anduin](../Factions/Nations/dominion_of_anduin.md).

 | Basic Information | |
 | - | - |